CFP: Ontario Legal Philosophy Partnership Graduate Student Conference

 Department of Philosophy, McMaster University

-Graduate and law student submissions are invited that relate to all areas within legal theory including:
+We are currently accepting graduate and law student submissions relating to all areas within legal theory including, but not limited to:

-Papers should be approximately 3000 – 4000 words in length.
-A successful applicant will be given a one-hour presentation slot, of which 25 – 30 minutes will be dedicated to presenting the paper and 30 – 35 minutes dedicated to participant questions and discussion.
+Papers should be approximately 3000-4000 words in length.
+Each successful applicant will be given a one-hour presentation slot, of which 25-30 minutes will be dedicated to presenting the paper, and the other 30-35 minutes dedicated to participant questions and discussion.
 An abstract of 100-200 words should accompany all papers.
-All papers and abstracts must be electronically submitted by March 30, 2018.
+All papers and abstracts must be electronically submitted by March 17th, 2017.

-A panel of legal philosophy graduate students and professors at McMaster and law students and professors at Osgoode Hall will review submissions using the criteria of interest, sophistication, clarity, and general overlap with similar themes.
+A panel of legal philosophy graduate students and professors at McMaster, and law students and professors at Osgoode Hall will review submissions using the criteria of interest, sophistications, clarity, and general overlap with similar themes.
 All papers will be subject to blind review.
-Notice of acceptance will be given on April 16th, 2018.
+Notice of acceptance will be given on April 14th, 2017.
 While only graduate and law student papers will be accepted for presentation, all are welcome to attend (including students, faculty, or any persons with a general interest in legal theory).